 Now for the fun part: creating your products!

-You may be wondering why actually making your products would be step number four instead of step number one.
-The biggest reason is you may decide to narrow the scope of what you offer after deciding on your domain and business name.
+You may be wondering why making your products would be step number four instead of step number one.
+The biggest reason is you may decide to narrow the scope of what you offer after naming your business and domain.

 Quick example: You start out wanting to sell pop culture–themed jewelry.
 But while shopping for domain names, you realize that generic pop culture jewelry domains are a bit picked over.
 So you decide to focus on selling Labyrinth-themed jewelry exclusively and choose a domain and store name to match your new product offerings.

-The last thing you would want in that situation would be to make tons of pop culture–themed jewelry up front and then realize that less than half of your already-made products actually fit the theme of your e-commerce store.
+The last thing you would want in that situation would be to make tons of pop culture–themed jewelry upfront and then realize that less than half of your already-made products fit the theme of your e-commerce store.

-Sidenote: Does anyone know where we can find Labyrinth-themed jewelry?
+Sidenote: Does anyone know where I can find Labyrinth-themed jewelry?
 Just asking for a friend.

 5. Select an online store builder

-There are lots of different options, but the best e-commerce providers deliver professional-looking themes, easy-to-use interfaces, and all the back-end features you need to run your business smoothly.
+There are many different options, but the best e-commerce providers deliver professional-looking themes, easy-to-use interfaces, and all the back-end features you need to run your business smoothly.
 You may also want to consider the transaction fees charged by each builder.

 In our experience, the Shopify dashboard could be a little better, and the free themes are nothing to write home about.
-But the premium themes (which cost $140–$180) are gorgeous, and everything is optimized for e-commerce stores.
-Shopify sites include SSL certificates (just in case you chose a web host that doesn’t offer SSL encryption).
-And depending on your plan, you can get awesome e-commerce tools like inventory tracking and shopping cart autorecovery (for customers who abandon their carts and then come back to purchase).
+But the premium themes (costing $140–$180) are gorgeous, and everything is optimized for e-commerce stores.
+Shopify sites include SSL certificates (in case you chose a web host that doesn’t offer SSL encryption).
+And depending on your plan, you can get amazing e-commerce tools like inventory tracking and shopping cart auto-recovery (for customers who abandon their carts and then come back to purchase).